Navigation

 When it comes to keeping your heart healthy, any exercise is better than none.
 Being more physically active can reduce your risk of developing CVD by over a third.

-You don’t need to do very vigorous exercise to see the benefits.
-Start slowly if you don’t currently do much physical activity and aim for 150 minutes of moderate exercise each week.
 Make sure you can feel that your heart is beating faster, your breathing is quicker, and you feel warm.
-The most important thing is to find something you enjoy and that you can do regularly.
+The most important thing is to find something you enjoy and that you can do regularly and is safe for you to do.

-Does smoking effect your heart?
+Does smoking affect your heart?

-Yes.
 Smoking raises your risk of developing CVD.
 This is because the chemicals in cigarettes can damage your arteries.
-This can lead to a heart attack or stroke.
-It’s thought at least 15,000 deaths from CVD are caused by smoking every year.
-If you smoke, the best thing to do is to go and see your GP and find a method of quitting that suits you.
+This can increase your risk of a heart attack or stroke.
+It’s thought at least 15,000 deaths from CVD are caused by smoking every year in the UK.
+Smoking is one of the risk factors of cardiovascular disease that you can change.

 Can stress affect my heart health?

-Yes.
-This is because when we’re stressed we tend to do things which aren’t good for our heart.
+Stress can also lead us to do things which aren’t good for our heart.
 This might be exercising less, eating a less healthy diet, drinking more alcohol, or smoking.

 Try to find other ways to cope when you’re feeling stressed.
 Do some exercise or find something you enjoy like watching a film or having a bath.
 You might find it helpful to try yoga, meditation or mindfulness.
 If you need support with your mental health speak to your GP.